1. What Can It Do?

 Step 4: Explore the Universe

-You should see the hello-world nebula with your agent listed as a member.
+hello-world nebula with your agent listed as a member.

 Step 5: Check Peers